Torsors on the complement of a smooth divisor: The corrected statement of the Nisnevich conjecture and our main results

-Thus, intuitively speaking, $G$ is totally isotropic if each of its simple factors is isotropic.
-In addition, recall from \cite{SGA3IIInew}*{expos\'{e}~XXVI, corollaire~6.12} that, since each $R_i$ is semilocal, it is equivalent to require in \Cref{def:totally-isotropic} that each $G_i$ contains $\bG_{m,\, R_i}$ as an $R_i$-subgroup.
-For instance, every quasi-split, so also every split, group is totally isotropic, as is any torus.
+Intuitively, $G$ is totally isotropic if and only if its simple factors are isotropic.
+Recall from \cite{SGA3IIInew}*{expos\'{e}~XXVI, corollaire~6.12} that in \Cref{def:totally-isotropic} it is equivalent to require that Zariski locally on $S$ each $G_i$ has a parabolic $S_i$-subgroup that contains no $S_i$-fiber of $G_i$.
+For instance, every quasi-split, so also every split, group is totally isotropic, as is every torus.

 With the total isotropicity in place, the Nisnevich conjecture becomes the following statement.

 \bconj[Nisnevich] For a regular semilocal ring $R$, an $r \in R$ that is a regular parameter in the sense that $r \not \in \fm^2$ for each maximal ideal $\fm \subset R$, and a reductive $R$-group scheme $G$ such that $G_{R/(r)}$ is totally isotropic, every generically trivial $G$-torsor over $R[\f1r]$ is trivial, that is,